By Kaye A. Thomas

 If your gain isn’t short-term, then it’s long-term.

 If the trade date of the sale is more than one year after the trade date of the purchase you have a long-term capital gain.
-As of 2015 you pay 0% tax on this category of gain if it falls into the 10% or 15% tax bracket; the rate is 15% for long-term gain that falls into the brackets from 25% to 35%, and 20% above that level (that is, in the 39.6% bracket).
+As of 2018 you pay 0% tax on this category of gain if your overall income (including this gain) is low enough, 15% in a middle range of income, and 20% if income exceeds that range.

-Example: Before counting any capital gain, your taxable income is in the 15% bracket, $4,000 below where the 25% bracket begins.
+Example: Before counting any capital gain, your taxable income is $4,000 below the level where capital gain becomes taxable.
 You have a $10,000 long-term capital gain.
-The first $4,000 of this capital gain falls into the 15% bracket and is taxed at 0% (in other words, it is tax-free).
+The first $4,000 of this capital gain is taxed at 0% (in other words, it is tax-free).
 The rest is taxed at 15%.

 Investment and other?

-Some people are concerned that they cannot use capital losses from one source to offset capital gain from another source.
+Some people are concerned that they may not be allowed to use capital losses from one source to offset capital gain from another source.
 Generally this is not a problem.
 For example, if you have a capital gain from selling your home (beyond the amount you can exclude), you can use a capital loss from a stock investment to reduce or eliminate that gain.

 There are additional categories of long-term gain or loss, summarized below.
 Each of the rates mentioned below is a maximum rate.
 That means the rate will reduce your taxes if you would otherwise pay a higher rate — but it won’t increase your taxes if your regular tax rate is lower.
 For example, if you receive 28% gain when your regular rate is 15%, your tax on that gain will be 15% unless the gain is large enough to push you up into the next tax bracket.

 - Certain gains from collectibles are treated as 28% gain even if it would otherwise qualify for the lower rates that normally apply to long-term capital gain.

 - Certain gains from sales of real property are taxed at a special 25% rate.